top of page

 • Jan 5

-• 3 min read
+• 4 min read

 When clinics think of billing rejections, they often imagine large, obvious mistakes.
-Yet, one hidden risk can derail an entire batch: a single claim missing key data.
+However, one hidden risk can derail an entire batch: a single claim missing key data.
 Imagine sending 500 claims to a clearinghouse, only to have them all rejected because one patient didn’t have insurance on file.
 These seemingly small oversights often start as human errors—something overlooked in the rush of daily operations.
-But when that single omission sneaks into a batch, it can trigger a chain reaction.
+When that single omission sneaks into a batch, it can trigger a chain reaction.
 The result?
 Delayed payments, lost revenue, and a frustrated clinic wondering how a tiny gap caused such a large financial setback.

 awareness is not enough